Yamani246/Chess_Game/Readme.md

 # Chess Game

-This is a fully-functional chess game built with React, where users can play against each other, make moves, and use the promotion feature when a pawn reaches the last rank.
+This is a chess game built with React, where users can play against each other, make moves, use the promotion feature when a pawn reaches the last rank, etc...

 ## Features